Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 			- He's researching how to [[Change The Energy of a Space]]
 			- Clinton asks what is the other energy he's trying to create.
 			- The energy of [[Creation]] the energy of [[Discovery]], of [[Extraordinary Moments]] in their conversation, not [[Ordinary Moments]].
-			- Clinton makes a comment:
+			- Clinton wants to ask a question:
 				- Says that he thinks the spoon thing is a [[Gremlin Move]].
 				- Talks about an exercise to do in couples of gazing into each other eyes.
 What what ends up happening is that they enter into [[Extraordinary Space]] but then they end up not talking anymore.
 And a lot of the work of [[Possibility Management]] is verbal is [[Using Words to Navigate]] [[Extraordinary Spaces]] and [[Archetypal Spaces]].
+				- Asks Marcelo if he can give an example of how he could use words instead of spoon next time.
 					-
 					-
 					-